The 20 Best Books About Thailand to Read Before You Go

 20. Letters from Thailand by Botan

 A classic Thai novel written as letters from a Chinese immigrant to his mother back home.
-It’s full of tension, identity struggles, and quiet brilliance.
-Older but still relevant, especially if you’re interested in the cultural melting pot that is modern Thailand.
+Full of tension, identity struggles, and quiet brilliance.
+Older but still deeply relevant, especially if you’re curious about the cultural melting pot that is modern Thailand and how its communities have shaped each other over generations.

 Letters from Thailand